[ PILLAR 5 / SELLING WITHOUT CHASING ]

 How do buyers make decisions without ever talking to anyone?

 AI engines extended that private path all the way to the shortlist.
-A buyer can describe her situation to ChatGPT or Perplexity, ask who can help, compare the named options, and pressure-test the finalists' claims without any of them knowing the evaluation happened.
+A buyer can describe her situation to ChatGPT or Perplexity, ask who can help, compare the named options, and pressure-test the finalists without any of them knowing the evaluation happened.

-The strategic consequence is blunt: by the time your phone rings, you have usually already won or lost, based entirely on what your public material said while you were not in the room.
-The call is no longer where selling happens.
-It is where the buyer confirms what her research concluded.
+The strategic consequence is blunt: by the time your phone rings, you've usually already won or lost, based on what your public material said while you weren't in the room.
+The call is where the buyer confirms what her research concluded.

 Which offers can sell without a call, and which still need one?

-Bespoke, high-stakes engagements usually keep one conversation, and should.
-But published assets change what that conversation is:
+Bespoke, high-stakes engagements usually keep one conversation, and they should.
+But published assets change what that conversation carries:

 The difference shows in who asks the questions.
-In a pitch, the buyer interrogates you.
-In a fit check, you interrogate the situation, which is the posture your actual work happens in anyway.
+In an overloaded call, the buyer interrogates you.
+In an alignment call, you interrogate the situation, which is the posture your real work happens in anyway.

 How do I start moving toward call-free selling?

-Mine your own calls, because the curriculum already exists in them.
-Every question you answered on your last three sales conversations is a page your website is missing.
+You start moving toward call-free selling by mining your own sales calls, because the curriculum already exists in them.
+Every question you answered on your last three calls is a page your website is missing.

 A sane order of operations:

-2. Define the offer.
-Name it, scope it, state the outcome, and say plainly who it is for and who it is not for.
+3. Define the offer.
+Name it, scope it, state the outcome, and say plainly who it's for and who it's not for.
 The not-for sentence does more selling than most testimonials.

-4. Add the self-qualification step.
-A short diagnostic or clear fit criteria ahead of your calendar link, so the conversation you still take is with the right person.
+5. Add the self-qualification step.
+A short diagnostic or clear fit criteria ahead of your calendar link, so the conversations you still take are with the right people.

-5. Most owners who do this watch their close rate rise while their call volume drops, which is the whole trade.
-Watching how buying behavior keeps shifting, and what is actually working for expert businesses as it does, is part of what the Collective Wisdom newsletter is for.
+Most owners who do this watch their close rate rise while their call volume drops.
+That's the whole trade.
+Watching how buying behavior keeps shifting (and what's working for experts as it does) is part of what the Collective Wisdom newsletter is for.

 The PLB Perspective